daniel-perret/daniel-perret.github.io/pages/research.md

 Up-to-date lists of my publications can be found on [Google Scholar ](https://scholar.google.com/citations?user=E_yUYQkAAAAJ&hl=en) and [ResearchGate](https://www.researchgate.net/profile/Daniel-Perret).
 Please don't hesitate to reach out if you're having trouble accessing any articles!

+The sections below give a brief overview of some current and past research themes.

 ---

 ## Climate and disturbance impacts on subalpine forests